CarlBrendt/Pose_Estimation_Project/README.md

 2. Deploy on mobile device using mediapipe <br>

 # How to run on PC
+1. Download this folder with browser extension or use git clone link <br>

+2. Install requirements <br>

-!.
-If you want to add some new yoga Poses you need to go to the Poses Folder.
+3. If you want to add some new yoga Poses you need to go to the Poses Folder.
 Then create there a folder named by yoga pose and then add there some pictures or videos of that pose <br>

-2. Run PoseEstimation_Model.ipynb<br>
+4. Run PoseEstimation_Model.ipynb<br>
 Note : All necessary additional materials will be created automatically<br>

 # Project Update Date